-Protect Your Credit And Your Wealth: Income to Debt Ratio
+Protect Your Credit: Income to Debt Ratio

-While you can change jobs or careers to change your income, you make what you make, and that is what you have to work with.
+While you can change jobs or careers to improve your income, you make what you make, and that is what you have to work with.
 You can add additional jobs, but that may not drastically change your income.

 In general, you want to stay under a 15% utilization on your rotating debts.
 By continuously pushing to drive down the balances on your debts will help your ratios.